math3matical/procure/README.md

   > TagGroup.new(name: "Example Group").save
 ~~~

- - To create a new Tag Item (replacing <ID> for the Tag Group id:
+ - To create a new Tag Item, use this command, replacing <ID> for the Tag Group id:

 ~~~
   > TagItem.new(name: "Example Item", tag_group_id: <ID>).save